chasoliveira/hotel-booking/README.md

 ```

-For local puporse all the environment going to be simulate, by containers with segmented networks.
+For local puporse all the environment going to be simulate by containers.
 - LoadBalance: NGINX
 - Observability: Datalust/SEQ going to provide the logs and monitoring
 - Database: SQL Server, each one per microservice